My Tea Thoughts:

 December 19, 2009

+Look.
 Almond Biscotti Black Tea leaves look like normal black tea, with one important difference: the almond slivers.
 After brewing, it's a clear auburn color, with minimal sediment compared to some teas.

 Smell.
 The smell of Almond Biscotti is almost unbelievably sweet, nutty, and luscious.